Here is one homemade diaper rash cream that seriously works – and it’s 100% all natural, organic and pure luxury for sweet little bums.

 So, let’s get to the fun stuff.
 This recipe I’ve created is all organic, except the zinc oxide.
 That is the secret ingredient to this cream – it’s like flour as it thickens the oils and creates a thick paste that sticks to the skin and protects it.
 Now, according to the skin database, zinc oxide does have a small level of toxicity, a level 2, which I didn’t realize until after creating the paste.
 It is a low-level, so I’m not sure what I think about it.
 It comes from a naturally occurring mineral, zincite, but it is produced synthetically to create the zinc oxide.
 If you’d rather not have the zinc oxide, just remove it and add another ounce or two of beeswax to thicken it.

-- 1 cup organic, raw unrefined shea butter (Buy at Mountain Rose Herbs and Amazon)
+- 1 cup organic, raw unrefined shea butter (where to buy)

-- 2 tbsp. vegetable glycerine or aloe vera gel (optional, for added nutrients and skin protection)
+- 2 tbsp. vegetable glycerine (where to buy) or aloe vera gel (where to buy) (optional, for added nutrients and skin protection)

 How to Make It